 The Nominating and Corporate Governance Committee oversees the annual board and committee evaluation process.
-Generally, the board and each committee conduct self-evaluations through a variety of means, such as written questionnaires or interviews completed by each director and committee member.
-The anonymous responses are summarized and provided to the board and each committee at their next meetings in order to facilitate an examination and discussion by the board and each committee of the effectiveness of the board and committee structure and dynamics, and areas for possible improvement.
+Generally, the Board and each committee conduct self-evaluations through a variety of means, such as written questionnaires or interviews completed by each director and committee member.
+The anonymous responses are summarized and provided to the Board and each committee at their next meetings in order to facilitate an examination and discussion by the Board and each committee of the effectiveness of the Board and committees, board and committee structure and dynamics, and areas for possible improvement.
 The Nominating and Corporate Governance Committee establishes the board and committee evaluation process each year.
-An independent third party assists in the evaluation process periodically.
+An independent third party periodically assists in the evaluation process.